seperot/sepe-devblog/src/pages/middlewear-go/index.md

     }
 ```

-It worked, as in it passed json over, but there are some issues.
+It worked, as in it passed JSON over, but there are some issues.
 Firstly if I want a handler for another call like weather I will have to make a second handler, secondly this call reacts to any call with this response with no thought about proper error handling.
 So with some googling and refactored to get this:

 ```go
 func handleEvent() http.HandlerFunc {